jschmuller/sdk-js/docusaurus/docs/api/axios-resources.md

 ### AvRegionsApi

 Get the logged in user's currently selected region.
-Can also get all of the regions the user is associated with.
+Can also get all of the regions the with which the user is associated.

 #### `getRegions(config)`